-Visiting the Enhanced Disney Wonder Cruise Shipby Alan S. Dalinka, contributing writer
+Visiting the Enhanced Disney Wonder Cruise Shipby Alan S. Dalinka, staff writer

 Disney Cruise Line's Disney Wonder, Disney's second oldest ship with a total capacity of 2,713 passengers and 950 crew, underwent a major refurbishment in dry dock in Cadiz, Spain, in late 2016.
 After debuting its enhancements with sailings from Galveston, Texas, back in November, the Disney Wonder repositioned to Port Canaveral, Florida, last month, and will homeport there through spring.
 I recently was invited to tour the ship and see some of its recent enhancements firsthand while it was docked at Port Canaveral, less than an hour's drive from Walt Disney World.